ShanshanLi-cobo/cobo-waas2-java-sdk/docs/TokenizationApi.md

 Mint tokens

 This operation mints new tokens to a specified address.
-Creates a mint transaction that will increase the token supply.
+Creates a mint transaction that will increase the token supply.  **Note**: This operation is not supported for CoboERC20Wrapper and SOLWrapper tokens.

 ### Example
 ```java